MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-shouldprocess.md

 We add our own `-Force` switch as a parameter.
 The `-Confirm` parameter is automatically added when using `SupportsShouldProcess` in the `CmdletBinding`.
-However, when you use `SupportsShouldProcess`, PowerShell doesn't add the `$Confirm` parameter to the function.
+However, when you use `SupportsShouldProcess`, PowerShell doesn't add the `$Confirm` variable to the function.
 If you are running in Strict Mode and try to use the `$Confirm` variable before it has been defined, you get an error.
 To avoid the error you can use `$PSBoundParameters` to test if the parameter was passed by the user.